ray-x/navigator.lua/README.md

 - fzy search with Lua-JIT
 - Better navigation for diagnostic errors, Navigate through files that contain errors/warnings
 - Group references/implementation/incomming/outgoing based on file names.
-- Nerdfont for LSP kind
+- Nerdfont, emoji for LSP kind,

 # Why a new plugin

 After installed a handful of lsp plugins, I still got ~500 loc for lsp and still increasing.
 Reason is that I need to tune the plugins to fit my requirements.
+The plugin help user setup lspconfig with only a few lines of codes.
+Seconde reason is that lots of plugins serve as an enhance version of quickfix, lots of improvement was made by [lspsaga](https://github.com/glepnir/lspsaga.nvim), from which, the plugin was inspired.

 # Similar projects / special mentions: